Q: How are you able to fulfil your potential at Kvadrat?

 Q: What are you most proud of accomplishing while working at Kvadrat?

 My biggest accomplishment so far is building the new Sahco studio with Anna in Copenhagen.
 I think we managed to create an environment where peple are happy to be at work, feel safe to be who they are, and have space to express their thoughts and feelings.
-I feel proud that we managed to create this sort of environment.
+I feel proud that we have managed to create this sort of environment.

 Q: What made you want to work at Kvadrat?